A Guide to the Ranking Order of Police

 Chiefs of police often work closely with top city officials like the mayor and city manager.
 They may also need to interact with members of the media and community organizations.

-You can start your journey through the criminal justice system by earning your criminal justice degree at Grand Canyon University.
-Our Bachelor of Science in Justice Studies provides foundational knowledge in law, criminal behavior, criminal procedure and threat assessment.
-After earning this degree, you can become qualified for high-level ranks by enrolling in our Master of Science in Criminal Justice with an Emphasis in Law Enforcement degree program online at GCU.
+You can start your journey toward a criminal justice career by earning your degree at Grand Canyon University.
+Our Bachelor of Science in Justice Studies degree teaches foundational knowledge in law, criminal behavior, criminal procedure and threat assessment.
+After earning this degree, you can work toward high-level ranks by enrolling in our Master of Science in Criminal Justice with an Emphasis in Law Enforcement degree program online at GCU.

-Approved by Faculty Member in the College of Humanities and Social Sciences on Sept.
-19, 2022.
+Approved by the assistant dean of the College of Humanities and Social Sciences on Aug.
+14, 2024.

 The views and opinions expressed in this article are those of the author’s and do not necessarily reflect the official policy or position of Grand Canyon University.
 Any sources cited were accurate as of the publish date.